Barça Academy Summer Program Airport Transfer Information & Camp Frequently Asked Questions

 A: The Barça Academy Clinic is taught in English by Spanish coaches who are bilingual Spanish and English speakers.

-A: The Barça Academy Clinic offer players the unique on-field opportunity to train the way Barça train.
+A: The Barça Academy Summer Program offer players the unique on-field opportunity to train the way Barça train.
 The camp offers coed sessions for boys and girls from 11 – 16 years old (limited number of girls).
 Please visit the Camp Details page for more information.

 Q: Can I send my child without a parent?

 A: Yes, the camp will provide a chaperone 24/7 while in Barcelona.
 The camp will pick the player up at the airport on the ﬁrst day and drop the player on the last day of the program.
-You are responsible to book the “unaccompanied minor service” with the airline company for the player if required based on the age of the traveler.
+You are responsible to book the ‘Unaccompanied Minor Service’ with the airline company for the player on both ways.
+You will also need to add this service in our online reservation.
+It has an additional cost of US$75.

 Q: Will my cell phone work in Spain?